A Beginner’s Guide to Gore Mountain

 Have fun, laugh at yourself, and be proud of the progress you made- you’re learning a new skill and making memories!
-Masks are required of both instructors and students at all times.
-Please be sure to review our health and safety guidelines.
+Masks are recommended for both instructors and students at all times.

 DID YOU KNOW?
 Our learning area has such a new dynamic this winter with the upgrade of the Sunway Chair (to a new quad!) and the re-graded trail, Pete’s Paradise.
-The new quad has a load-assisted carpet and unloading area further up the mountain and tucked away on the side with a more mild pitch.
+The new quad has a load-assisted carpet and an unloading area further up the mountain, tucked away on the side with a milder pitch.
 Practicing your first turns or picking back up the sport has never been so enjoyable!

 What to Expect: Our instructors typically like to start you off by acclimating you to your gear, finding balance, and making your first slides.
 You’ll graduate to terrain with more pitch as you are ready for it.